The Electric Car Story We Should All Be Talking About

 Trump offers none of these.

-He offers slogans, ange, division and isolation.
+He offers slogans, anger, division and isolation.

 And in a century defined by interconnected systems, a country that isolates itself does not become stronger.